projecthamster/hamster-gtk/README.rst

 **IMPORTANT**
 At this early stage ``hamster-gtk`` is pre-alpha software.
-As such you are very welcome to take it our for a spin and submit feedback, however you should not rely on it to work properly and most certainly you should not use it in an production environment!
+As such you are very welcome to take it our for a spin and submit feedback, however you should not rely on it to work properly and most certainly you should not use it in a production environment!
 You have been warned.